 9.3.
 Selection of vehicles for in-service conformity

 9.3.1.
-The information gathered by the manufacturer shall be sufficiently comprehensive to ensure that in-service performance can be assessed for normal conditions of use as defined in paragraph 9.2.
+The information gathered by the manufacturer shall be sufficiently comprehensive to ensure that in-service performance can be assessed for normal conditions of use.
 The manufacturer's sampling shall be drawn from at least two Contracting Parties with substantially different vehicle operating conditions.
 Factors such as differences in fuels, ambient conditions, average road speeds, and urban/highway driving split shall be taken into consideration in the selection of the Contracting Parties.